Electronic effect: Non-redistributive effects

 Electronic spin states are more complex for transition metals.
 To understand the reactivity of transition metals, it is essential to understand the concept of d electron configuration as well as high-spin and low-spin configuration.
-For example, a low-spin d8 transition metal complex is usually square planar substitutionally inert with no unpaired electrons.
+For example, a low-spin d8 transition metal complex is usually square planar, substitutionally inert, with no unpaired electrons.
 In contrast, a high-spin d8 transition metal complex is usually octahedral, substitutionally labile, with two unpaired electrons.

 Jahn–Teller effect is the geometrical distortion of non-linear molecules under certain situations.
 Any non-linear molecule with a degenerate electronic ground state will undergo a geometrical distortion that removes that degeneracy.
 This has the effect of lowering the overall energy.
 The Jahn–Teller distortion is especially common in certain transition metal complexes; for example, copper(II) complexes with 9 d electrons.

 Trans influence is the influence that a ligand in a square or octahedral complex has on the bond to the ligand trans to it.
 It is caused by electronic effects, and manifests itself as the lengthening of the trans bonds and as an effect on the overall energy of the complex.

 Comparison with steric effects

 The structure, properties, and reactivity of a molecule are dependent on straightforward bonding interactions including covalent bonds, ionic bonds, hydrogen bonds, and other forms of bonding.
 This bonding supplies a basic molecular skeleton that is modified by repulsive forces generally considered steric effects.
 Basic bonding and steric effects are at times insufficient to explain many structures, properties, and reactivity.
 Thus, steric effects are often contrasted and complemented by electronic effects, implying the influence of effects such as induction, conjunction, orbital symmetry, electrostatic interactions, and spin state.
 There are more esoteric electronic effects but these are among the most important when considering chemical structure and reactivity.

-Special computational procedure was developed to separate steric and electronic effects of an arbitrary group in the molecule and to reveal their influence on structure and reactivity.
+A special computational procedure was developed to separate steric and electronic effects of an arbitrary group in the molecule and to reveal their influence on structure and reactivity.